-In the Q&A session that followed Friedman was asked to clarify his position with respect to Israel.
-His response left no room for doubt: "a unified currency" was the best solution, "with a floating rate as a second-best solution and a pegged rate as very much worse than either" (1972b, p.64).
+In the Q&A that followed Friedman was asked to clarify his position with respect to Israel.
+His response left no room for doubt: "a unified currency" was the best solution, "with a floating rate as a second-best solution and a pegged rate as very much worse than either" (1972b, p.64).7 who at the time was Alternate Executive Director of the IMF in representation of Argentina, Bolivia, Chile, Paraguay and Uruguay.

-The following year Friedman was invited to expound his views on exchange rate systems at a Congressional Hearing convened by the Committee on International Economics to evaluate the functioning of the regime that had emerged after the collapse of Bretton Woods.
-The Committee also invited Allan H. Meltzer, from Carnegie Mellon and Ricardo Arriazu, an Argentine economist who at the time was Alternate Executive Director of the IMF in representation of Argentina, Bolivia, Chile, Paraguay and Uruguay.
+The following year Friedman was invited to expound his views on exchange rate systems at a Congressional hearing that sought to elucidate how global currencies would behave after the collapse of Bretton Woods.
+Also invited to give testimony were Allan H. Meltzer, from Carnegie Mellon and Ricardo Arriazu, an Argentine economist

-&lt;sup>7 In 1970, Israel's GDP was twice the size of Hong Kong's and 20% of that of Argentina.
+7 In 1970, Israel's GDP was twice the size of Hong Kong's and 20% of that of Argentina.

 Arriazu was asked to provide a developing country perspective of the new exchange rate system and spoke first.
-In his testimony he argued that the "present system" had been "detrimental for the developing countries" and proposed instead a crawling peg or sliding parities.
-However, he clarified that "if floating were to continue to play an important role in the reformed international monetary system," he said, "it should be subject to strict international surveillance" (U.S. Congress, 1973p.114).
+In his testimony he argued that floating rates been "detrimental for the developing countries" and proposed instead a crawling peg or sliding parities.
+However, he clarified that "if floating rates were to continue to play an important role in the reformed international monetary system," he said, "it should be subject to strict international surveillance" (U.S. Congress, 1973p.114).

-An interesting exchange then ensued between Friedman and Arriazu the advantages and disadvantages of floating rates and unified currencies that anticipated the debates over the euro and dollarization.
+An interesting exchange then ensued between Friedman and Arriazu over the advantages and disadvantages of floating rates and unified currencies that anticipated the debates over the euro and dollarization.
 The arguments of both sides are still relevant today, particularly in Argentina, where dollarization is now being debated as a long-term solution to chronic high inflation.

 In his testimony Friedman made two important points.
-First, the introduction of floating exchange rates had "facilitated rather than impeded international trade and investment transaction" which confirmed the arguments he had made over the years.
-Second, he advocated a floating rate system for advanced countries but not for developing countries:
+First, the introduction of floating exchange rates had "facilitated rather than impeded international trade and investment transaction" confirming the arguments he had made in favor of this system.
+Second, he did not advocate a floating rate system for developing countries:

 With respect to the point which Mr. Arriazu has just made let me say at the beginning, before I go on to my own statement, that while I have long been in favor of a system of floating exchange rates for the major countries, I have never argued that that is necessarily also the best system for the developing countries.
 Indeed, in April of last year I gave a series of lectures in Israel which are shortly to be published in book form on the problem of monetary policies for developing countries.
-And in these lectures I recommended as probably the optimum policy under current conditions for a developing country that it peg its exchange rate to its major trading partner rather than have a floating system.
-So I believe there is no conflict between wholehearted advocacy of floating rates for major countries and the existence of currency blocs of smaller countries attached to the major countries (US Congress, 1973, p.115)/
+And in these lectures, I recommended as probably the optimum policy under current conditions for a developing country that it peg its exchange rate to its major trading partner rather than have a floating system.
+So, I believe there is no conflict between wholehearted advocacy of floating rates for major countries and the existence of currency blocs of smaller countries attached to the major countries (US Congress, 1973, p.115)/

-Friedman also argued against the use of gold as a monetary standard, although he made concession to Rueff:
+Friedman also argued against the use of gold as a monetary standard, although he made a concession to Rueff: